 On 8 February last year the European Commission issued a notice to stakeholders on the “Withdrawal of the United Kingdom and EU rules in the field of Banking and Payment Services”.
-The notice stated that, subject to any transitional arrangement that may be contained in a possible withdrawal agreement, as of the withdrawal date the EU rules in the field of payment services payment services in the internal market will no longer apply to the United Kingdom.
+The notice stated that, subject to any transitional arrangement that may be contained in a possible withdrawal agreement, as of the withdrawal date the EU rules in the field of payment services in the internal market will no longer apply to the United Kingdom.

 It warned that UK entities providing payment services, as well as e-money issuing, will lose the ability to passport; meaning that those entities will no longer be allowed to provide services in the EU on the basis of their current authorisations.